Venus of Berekhat Ram: Interpretation

-Goren-Inbar and Marshack suggested that the object resembled a female body and was artificially modified by hominids to emphasize its anthropomorphic features.
+Goren-Inbar and Marshack suggested that the object resembled a female body and was artificially modified by hominids to emphasize its anthropomorphic features, but conducted no scientific testing.
 The object was then called a figurine and is currently known as the Venus of Berekhat Ram (the term "Venus" was taken from the conventional name of much younger Venus figurines of Upper Paleolithic).
 If this hypothesis is correct, the object would be the earliest example of representational art in the archaeological record, together with the Venus of Tan-Tan.

-d'Errico and Nowell confirmed the artificial nature of modifications of the object, but refrained from identifying it with a human body.
-They noted that grooves, in general, may have a functional purpose.
-Still, they stated that the longitudinal symmetrical U-shaped grooves (supposedly representing the "arms") are hard to explain functionally.
+d'Errico and Nowell confirmed the artificial nature of modifications of the object, but refrained from identifying it with a human body because he couldn't "envision to purpose".
+It was noted that grooves, in general, may have a functional purpose, but stated that the longitudinal symmetrical U-shaped grooves (supposedly representing the "arms" long slit considered "legs") are hard to explain functionally.
 So, similarly to Goren-Inbar and Marshack, d'Errico and Nowell argued in favor of the non-utilitarian and symbolic nature of the object.